For writers & screenwriters

 Match your setting and audience — iMessage reads as US/contemporary, WhatsApp as global.
 Both are supported with accurate detail.

-Every free export is watermarked and clearly fictional — for creative and educational use, not deception.
+Every export is fictional mock output — for creative and educational use, not deception.
 See our Acceptable Use policy.